LUMBAR BURST FRACTURE

 • By removing the lamina (a technique known as a laminectomy) or the vertebral body (a procedure known as a corpectomy), the doctor will reduce pressure on the spinal cord and nerves.

 • A spinal fixation and fusion provide the tools for a surgeon to restore the spine’s strength.
-The surgeon applies grafting material to allow bones to fuse together in these procedures.
+The surgeon applies grafting material to allow bones to fuse in these procedures.
 Doctors use Implants, such as screws and rods, to keep the spine in place while the bones fuse.

 Conclusion